-The Company's future success depends upon its ability to find, develop and acquire oil and gas reserves that are economically recoverable.
-As a result, the Company must locate, acquire and develop new oil and gas reserves.
+The Company's future success depends upon its ability to find, develop and acquire gold, and oil and gas reserves that are economically recoverable.
+As a result, the Company must locate, acquire and develop new gold deposits, and oil and gas reserves.
 Without successful funding for acquisitions and exploration and development activities, the Company's cash resources may be depleted.
 The Company may not be able to find and develop reserves at an acceptable cost.